Redmond Roche: Parliament

 Roche was elected to the Irish Parliament of 1640–1649, (Note: Also called the "Parliament 1639–1648" as its start date and end date are both affected by the shift in the start of the year from 25 March to 1 January in the calendar reform of 1750.
 The opening date, the 16 March 1640, was still in 1639 according to the Old Style (O.S.) calendar, in force in Great Britain and Ireland at the time.
-Similarly, the end date, 30 January 1649 (the execution of Charles I), was still in 1648 according to O.S.) the 2nd Irish Parliament of King Charles I, in an by-election held to replace Donough MacCarty in one of the two seats for County Cork.
+Similarly, the end date, 30 January 1649 (the execution of Charles I), was still in 1648 according to O.S.) the 2nd Irish Parliament of King Charles I, in a by-election held to replace Donough MacCarty in one of the two seats for County Cork.
 MacCarty had to vacate his seat in the Commons as he had on 20 February 1641 succeeded as the 2nd Viscount of Muskerry and moved to the House of Lords.
 Roche contested and won the resulting by-election some time early in 1641.

 MacCarty was Roche's nephew by marriage Sir Donough MacCarty, who had been elected as member (MP) for County Cork.
 MacCarty's father, the 1st Lord Muskerry had in 1599 married Roche's eldest sister Helen as his second wife.
 Helen was thus MacCarty's stepmother and Roche was his uncle by marriage.

 County MPs were then known as knights of the shire.
 Traditionally they had to be knights and the MacCartys had arranged for Donough to be knighted before his first term in the Irish Parliament of 1634–1635.
 Roche had never been knighted and therefore became a knight of the shire who was only an esquire.
 This was already well accepted in the 17th century.